-Part B of this manual is written specifically for an office building owner's facility managers, risk managers, and financial managers concerned with the seismic safety of their buildings.
-The organization's senior management may have requested you, the manager, to make a recommendation to address seismic safety in office buildings or may have made the decision to address it, or there may already be a seismic safety program in place.
-Part B describes when and how specific activities that will accomplish the goal of seismic risk reduction can be introduced into an ongoing office facility management process, regardless of how simple or sophisticated that process is.
+Part B of this manual is written specifically for a multifamily building owner's facility managers, risk managers, and financial managers concerned with the seismic safety of their buildings.
+Senior management may have requested you, the manager, to make a recommendation to address seismic safety in multifamily buildings or may have made the decision to address it, or there may already be a seismic safety program in place.
+Part B describes when and how specific activities that will accomplish the goal of seismic risk reduction can be introduced into an ongoing multifamily facility management process, regardless of how simple or sophisticated that process is.
 Part B also provides the framework and outline that can be used by the facility managers, risk managers, and financial managers in developing and communicating their recommendations to senior management.

-An incremental seismic rehabilitation program is one of several seismic risk reduction strategies that can be implemented in office buildings.
+An incremental seismic rehabilitation program is one of several seismic risk reduction strategies that can be implemented in multifamily buildings.
 It can be implemented separately or in combination with other seismic risk reduction actions.
-If you determine that such a program is appropriate for your organi-
+If you determine that such a program is appropriate for your organization, the planning and implementation of incremental seismic rehabilitation should be integrated into the facility management processes and integrated with other seismic risk reduction actions that will complement it or support it.